unicode-org/message-format-wg/spec/registry.md

 ### Non-Negative Integer Options

 Some _options_ of number _functions_ are defined to take a "non-negative integer".
-In most cases, these control the number of various kinds of digits.
+In this specification, these _options_ are used to control aspects of numeric display such as the number of fraction, integer, or significant digits.

 A "non-negative integer" is a variable reference or literal whose value evaluates as an integer greater than or equal to zero.